jerryq27/Cheatsheets/WebDevelopment/Django.md

 * `python manage.py shell` - Calls the Django version of the Python shell.
 * `python manage.py test $APP` - Calls the tests for a Django web app.

+## Admin

+The admin user is created with the `python manage.py createsuperuser` command.

+> Make sure the database has been created by running [migrations](#Migrations)!

 ## Routing

 Both the project and apps can contain a `urls.py` file to handle routing.
 The project's `urls.py` file is the root router, defining the main routes and the routes leading to each app.

 Example: